dbbs-lab/cerebellar-models/docs/strategies/connection-strategies.rst

 :class:`ConnectomeMossyGlomerulus <.connectome.to_glomerulus.ConnectomeMossyGlomerulus>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm selects one presynaptic cell (usually mossy fiber) within the
-:math:`x\_length \times z\_length \times y\_size` μm box surrounding each postsynaptic cell
+The algorithm selects one mossy fiber within the :math:`x\_length \times y\_length \times z\_size` μm box surrounding
-(usually glomerulus).
-Here ``y_size`` is the size of the partition where the postsynaptic cell are
-(i.e. no limit).
+each glomerulus.
+Here ``z_size`` is the size of the partition where the glomeruli are (i.e. no limit).
 This selection is random and performed with a truncated exponential distribution.

-* ``x_length``: Length of the box along the x axis surrounding the postsynaptic cell soma in which
-  the presynaptic cell can be connected.
+* ``x_length``: Length of the box along the x axis surrounding the glomerulus in which the mossy fiber can be connected.

-* ``y_length``: Length of the box along the y axis surrounding the postsynaptic cell soma in which
-  the presynaptic cell can be connected.
+* ``y_length``: Length of the box along the y axis surrounding the glomerulus in which the mossy fiber can be connected.

 .. note::
-    Since the placement of mossy fibers and glomerulus is uniformed within their partition,
+    Since the placement of mossy fibers and glomerulus is uniform within their partition,
-    the convergence and divergence ratios corresponds to the density ratios.
+    the convergence and divergence ratios correspond to the density ratios.

 .. _glom_goc:

 :class:`ConnectomeGlomerulusGolgi <.connectome.glomerulus_golgi.ConnectomeGlomerulusGolgi>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm selects all presynaptic cells (usually glomeruli) within the sphere surrounding each (postsynaptic cell soma (usually golgi).
-For each unique postsynaptic cell to connect, the tip of a branch from the postsynaptic cell morphology is selected.
-This selection is random and performed with a truncated exponential distribution based on the distance between the tip of each branch and the glomerulus to connect.
+The algorithm selects all glomeruli within the sphere surrounding each Golgi cell soma.
+For each unique Golgi cell to connect, the tip of one of its ``basal dendrites`` is selected.
+This selection is random and performed with a truncated exponential distribution based on the distance between the tip of each dendrite and the glomerulus to connect.

-* ``radius``: Radius of the sphere to filter the presynaptic cells within it.
+* ``radius``: Radius of the sphere to filter the glomeruli within it.

-For the glomerulus to golgi connectivity, the ``basal dendrites`` of the golgi cells are selected.

 .. code-block:: yaml